Expert Tips For Traveling To Europe For More Fun, Less Stress

 > Expect to Use Your Credit Card More Than Your Debit Card

 VISA and MasterCard credit cards are widely used for all types of purchases in Europe.
 (Keep in mind that American Express and Discover cards are not as generally accepted in Europe as in North America.)
 Also, you’ll likely find that some places no longer accept cash.
-Some places have gone contactless, meaning you’ll use your credit card at the tap-to-pay symbol (four small curved lines) if your credit card has a contactless symbol.
+Many places have gone contactless, meaning you’ll use your credit card at the tap-to-pay symbol (four small curved lines) if your card has one.

 > Obtain Local Currency